hananeltassa/moodify-app/README.md

 <img src="./readme/title5.svg"/>

 ###  Architecting Data Excellence: Innovative Database Design Strategies:

 Moodify uses [PostgreSQL](https://www.postgresql.org/), a relational database, to store and manage all application data efficiently.
-Below is the structure of the main tables in the database:

-Moodify uses [PostgreSQL](https://www.postgresql.org/), a relational database, to store and manage all application data efficiently.
 Below is the updated structure of the main tables in the database: